DL: Congratulations on your first launch of LearningFlow. It looks very

 don't mind ongoing betas when they know it's going on.

-perpetual Beta, I'm not sure about this.
+LK: It's a perpetual Beta, I'm not sure about this.

 DL: Actually I like flickr's